cybruGhost/Cubic-Music/README.md

 ## 🎵 About Cubic Music

-**Cubic Music** is a powerful, multilingual YouTube Music frontend for Android.
+**Cubic Music** is a Very powerful, multilingual YouTube Music frontend for Android.
 It features streaming, full downloads, and stunning visuals—built with a sleek, modern UI focused on performance and user freedom.

 ---